István Mihalecz (footballer, born 1973)

 István Mihalecz (born 6 September 1973) is a Hungarian football manager and a former player.
 His father is also a football manager, named István Mihalecz.

 Managerial career

 Kozármisleny

-He was the manager of Nemzeti Bajnokság II club Kozármisleny SE in the 2008–09 Nemzeti Bajnokság II season.
+Mihalecz was the manager of Nemzeti Bajnokság II club Kozármisleny SE in the 2008–09 Nemzeti Bajnokság II season.

 Zalaegerszeg

 On 23 April 2025, he was appointed as the manager of Nemzeti Bajnokság I club Zalaegerszegi TE, after the club sacked Gábor Márton.